OlympusDAO/olympus-docs/docs/overview/07_cross-chain.md

 Bridging to and from Solana uses Chainlink CCIP instead of the LayerZero bridge.
 Users interact with `CCIPCrossChainBridge`, which sends CCIP messages and transfers OHM through CCIP token pools.

-On Ethereum, Olympus uses Chainlink's heavily audited `CCIPLockReleaseTokenPool` to lock canonical OHM when tokens are bridged out and release OHM when tokens are bridged back.
-On non-canonical chains, CCIP burn/mint token pools support the same native-token model by burning tokens on the source chain and minting tokens on the destination chain.
+On Ethereum, Olympus uses Chainlink's heavily audited `CCIPLockReleaseTokenPool` to lock canonical OHM when tokens are bridged to Solana and release OHM when tokens are bridged back to Ethereum mainnet.
+On Solana, the CCIP token pool uses burn/mint accounting so that native OHM can be minted when entering Solana and burned when exiting Solana.

 Once bridged, users can use native OHM in any protocol that accepts OHM.